TUDelft-CS4110-2018/final_assignment/README.md

 **Aim for a presentation between 5 and 10 minutes.**

 You will need to upload the presentation to Youtube.
-Remember to make the presentation private.
-You will get a link to a website to register your Youtube URL later on.
+Remember to make the presentation private!
+Provide us with the URL of your video through this form: https://docs.google.com/forms/d/e/1FAIpQLScWPEQYOz5rfGqwkv79HyhwYmio9xPZmA-pYa2Wx2VvrHfbnQ/viewform?usp=sf_link